harrynp/BakingApp/README.md

 # BakingApp

-App made for [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
+An app I made for [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 This baking app will allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
+This app that will allow a user to select a recipe and see video-guided steps for how to complete it.

 ## Libraries Used